macocu/LanguageModels/README.md

 gcloud compute ssh $EXP_NAME
 ```

-Use screen so we can start processes that keep running in the background:
+Use tmux so we can start processes that keep running in the background:

 ```
-screen -S macocu
+tmux new -s macocu
 ```

 New SSH instance so do the exports again: